artsy/artsy.github.io/_posts/2019-05-03-ortas-best-of.markdown

 Over time, I grew to own the iOS team at Artsy.
 In doing so I became a manager with 3-4 reports and tried to really make a name for Artsy's iOS team in the industry.
 We built more apps, and started to need to think through our larger I found our [old job posting][job-mob] from just before we consolidated with web.
-It echos a lot of the idea on how I framed our team's responsibilities being in that we should build Artsy in a way that improves the industry for everyone too.
+It echoes a lot of the idea on how I framed our team's responsibilities being in that we should build Artsy in a way that improves the industry for everyone too.